IMSA

 The International Motor Sports Association (IMSA) is a North American sports car racing sanctioning body based in Daytona Beach, Florida, under the jurisdiction of the ACCUS arm of the FIA.
 It was started by John Bishop, a former executive director of SCCA (Sports Car Club of America), and his wife Peggy in 1969 with help from Bill France Sr. of NASCAR.
-Beginning in 2014, IMSA is the sanctioning body of the WeatherTech SportsCar Championship, the premier series resulting from the merger of Grand-Am Road Racing and the American Le Mans Series.
-IMSA is owned by NASCAR, as a division of the company.
+Beginning in 2014, IMSA is the sanctioning body of the IMSA SportsCar Championship, the premier series resulting from the merger of Grand-Am Road Racing and the American Le Mans Series.
+IMSA is owned by NASCAR Holdings, as a subsidiary company with a designated board of directors.

 History

 John Bishop and SCCA

 John Bishop, a Sikorsky employee, first became involved in motorsport in the 1950s when he met Dave Allen, a Sports Car Club of America (SCCA) staff member.
 Allen offered Bishop a management position on the SCCA Contest Board, which Bishop quickly accepted.
 Bishop moved to Westport, Connecticut shortly thereafter.
 Bishop's duties consisted of defining technical rules and general administration of SCCA competition, as well as providing artwork for many of the club's magazines and event programmes.
 He became well known in the motorsport scene and enjoyed a good relationship with the organization's president and Kimberly-Clark heir, James H. Kimberly.

 In 1958, things changed for Bishop as the SCCA experienced internal changes.
 A new executive director position was created, to which each regional executive reported.
 This position was taken by Hugo Rush, who later became instrumental in Allen's departure.
 Although Bishop's relationship with Rush was not good, Bishop gained a vast amount of experience and began to show his qualities as a manager.

 Rush would later depart due to his disagreement with the club as it moved to promote professional motor sports.
 Bishop took his place as executive director and was now responsible for both amateur and professional programs.
 To ensure a more serious level of competition, he was tasked with rewriting the technical rules for the newly formed Pro Racing program.

 The SCCA had now taken the big step up to professional racing.
 By 1962, the SCCA was tasked with managing major World Championship for Makes rounds, particularly at Daytona, Sebring, Bridgehampton and Watkins Glen.
-The club was also involved in the US Grand Prix.
-Bishop helped to create the USRRC (United States Road Racing Championship) series for Group 7 sports cars to recover races that had been taken by rival United States Automobile Club (USAC).
-Bishop was also instrumental in founding the SCCA Trans-Am series and the SCCA/CASC Can-Am series.
+The club was also involved in the United States Grand Prix.
+Bishop helped to create the USRRC (United States Road Racing Championship) series for Group 7 sports cars to recover races that had been taken by rival United States Auto Club (USAC).
+Bishop was also instrumental in founding the SCCA Trans-Am series and the SCCA/CASC Can–Am series.

 In 1969, the tension and in-fighting caused Bishop to resign.